Intellectual Property Expert Witness

 This is a simple explanation of patent damages.
 It is important to note that the burden of proof is on the plaintiff.

-Why You Need An Expert Witness
+Why You Need An Intellectual Property Expert Witness

 Start by Understanding Your Need for Expert Witness Services

 An expert witness is needed when facing a legal disagreement over a complicated matter.
 Judges and juries are not expected to be knowledgeable about the intricacies of every case.
 It is the job of the litigator to present their case in a clear and understandable format.
 To do this litigators often require the assistance of experts.
 Depending on the case both technical and financial damages experts may be required.
 A technical expert may be needed to help the judge and/or jury understand the technical aspects of a product and to assist in determining whether a product either infringes or does not infringe.
-The valuation expert will assist the litigator in showing the judge or jury the amount of monetary damages that should change hands.
+The valuation expert will assist the litigator or law firm in showing the judge or jury the amount of monetary damages that should change hands.
 It is the financial damages expert’s job to assume that the defendant is liable for the infringement and based on that assumption determine the amount of money is appropriate to compensate the plaintiff for that infringement.

 You need to ensure that your litigator has the appropriate expert witnesses you need to go to court to resolve a legal dispute regarding your intellectual property.